psadil/psadil/content/post/2022-04-23-tf-dataset-from-3d-nifti/index.en.md

 Yay! done

-[^1]: Inspiration for writting came from responding to [this question on
+[^1]: Inspiration for writing came from responding to [this question on
     NeuroStars](https://neurostars.org/t/tensorflow-issue-when-trying-to-use-nibabel-in-dataset/22410/2),
     and also from an urge to try a python-based post.